|Warnings: Things that you need to think about in advance

 Food can be cheap or expensive depending on where you go.

 For the winter break class: Greece is not a tropical country.
-It will be in the 40s, can dip to freezing, can be overcast and there will be rain.
+It will be in the 40s, will dip to freezing, can snow and there will be some rain.

 This is not a plush five-star trip.
 Hotel rooms will be smaller than in U.S. Beds likely will be firmer, there may be only one electric outlet, bathrooms will be smaller.